Polygon4/izzymongo/README.md

 Practical alternative to the PetClinic app and a useful tool for viewing MondoDb databases.

 Browse, visualise data and export database schema in FreeMind format.
-For more information visit [IzzyMongo](http://www.polygon4.us)

 #Pre-requisites
 * Java JDK 1.7+